Aviation!

 Waco Factory ca. 1930s

-With the National Waco Club's help, the 17 models were positively identified as follows: ASO, ATO, BSO, CSO, CTO, DQC-6, GXE, INF, KNF, QCF-2, QDC, RNF, UBF-2, UEC, UIC, UKC and ZQC-6.
+With the National Waco Club's help, the 17 models of Register Wacos were positively identified as follows: ASO, ATO, BSO, CSO, CTO, DQC-6, GXE, INF, KNF, QCF-2, QDC, RNF, UBF-2, UEC, UIC, UKC and ZQC-6.

-Charlie Meyers was a Waco test/race pilot.
+Charlie Meyers was a Waco designer, engineering test pilot and successful race pilot.

 Tex LaGrone was a Waco Dealer from the Kansas City area.
 His passenger, Clayton Bruckner, was the President of the Waco Aircraft Company during the entire time they were in business from 1924-1964.